Property Division & Business Valuation

 Our Approach to Property Division

-At the Law Office of Sam Walker, we provide zealous representation in a caring individualized manner.
+At Walker Law Corporation, we provide zealous representation in a caring individualized manner.
 Your attorney will be available to you directly and you will not be forced to call a secretary or paralegal with your questions.
 You will have direct access to the attorney who will be handling your case throughout your property division matter.
 If you have any questions your attorney will respond to your call within 24 hours.